arees88/ML_Azure_P3_Capstone/README.md

 ![image](https://user-images.githubusercontent.com/60096624/116929286-1be3a200-ac56-11eb-804a-ccc3009b5836.png)

-The goal of the project is to predict the presence of amphibians species near the water reservoirs based on features obtained from GIS systems and satellite images
+The goal of the project is to predict the presence of amphibians species near the water reservoirs based on features obtained from Geographic Information System (GIS) and satellite images

-Predicting presence of amphibian species using features obtained from Geographic Information System (GIS) and satellite images.

 The snapshot of the dataset is below: